 Objective: Students learn basic concepts of convexity and concavity of functions and their local and global min/max points based on the concept of differentiation.
-Then, they understand constrained/unconstrained optimization settings and figure out how to find optimal solution(s) based on Kuhn-Tucker Theorem.
+Then, they understand constrained/unconstrained optimization settings.

-- 1. Convex and Concave

-- 2. Local Min / Max vs. Global Min / Max
+- 1. Convex and Concave - 2.
+Local Min/Max vs. Global Min/Max

-- 3. Saddle Point

-- 4. Unconstrained Optimization

-- 5. Constrained Optimization
+- 3. Unconstrained Optimization - 4.
+Constrained Optimization

-- 6. Kuhn-Tucker Theorem